Are You Checking Types?Static type checking with mypy

-We already know why we should not let the interpreter choose what type of variable we are working with.
-It may sound a little laborious to have to type each variable but in Python 3 this task is easy:
+We already know why we shouldn’t let the interpreter choose what type of variable we’re working with.
+It may sound a little laborious to have to type each variable, but this task is easy in Python 3:

 def add_integers (a: int , b: int) -> int: return a + b add_integers(2 , 3) # 5

 Let’s see if this solves the problem: